-The Issuer's ability to attract and retain customers and investors and its prospects could be adversely affected if the Issuer's reputation is damaged.
-There are various potential sources of reputational damage including potential conflicts of interest, pricing policies, failing to comply with legal and regulatory requirements (including money laundering laws, trade sanctions legislation or privacy laws), ethical issues, litigation, failing to comply with information security policies, improper sales and trading practices, or personnel and supplier policies, unfair or inappropriate behaviour of staff of the Issuer, improper conduct of companies in which it holds strategic investments, technology failures, security breaches and risk management failures.
+There are various potential sources of reputational damage including potential conflicts of interest, pricing policies, failing to comply with legal and regulatory requirements (including money laundering laws, trade sanctions legislation or privacy laws), ethical issues, litigation, failing to comply with information security policies, improper sales and trading practices, personnel policies, supplier policies, unfair or inappropriate behaviour of staff of the Issuer (or staff of its strategic business partners), improper conduct of companies in which it holds strategic investments, technology failures, security breaches and risk management failures.
 The Issuer's reputation could also be adversely affected by the actions of the financial services, wealth management and allied industries in general or from the actions of its customers and counterparties.